 There are specially-made digital display boards on the market.
 They work well and do as advertised, but they can be costly.

-But what if we were to tell you that you don’t even need specialized equipment to get started with transforming your menus?
+But what if we were to tell you that you don’t even need specialized equipment to get started with transforming your restaurant menu displays?
 A regular flat-screen television is the perfect canvas for a digital restaurant menu board, and chances are you already have one on-site.

 When it comes to displaying your menu, TV is an excellent option because you not only get improved practical efficiency on a day-to-day basis but also improved marketing numbers for your business.